-The Fundraising Mistake That Kills Most Seed Rounds Before They Start
+The Fundraising Mistake That Kills Seed Rounds

 Most founders approach seed fundraising backwards.
 Here's the specific mistake that wastes months, burns investor relationships, and how to avoid it.